mspraggs/pyQCD/README.md

 the blocks in the second set are updated. n_sweeps determines how many sweeps are performed on each block in one update step.
 If the parallel_flag in the constructor is 1, then this function is used in the next_config and thermalize functions.

+> lattice.set_link(link)

+Sets the link specified by the coordinates and axis in the list link.
+The link argument should be of the form (t, x, y, z, mu).

 > lattice.thermalize()